Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 \subsubsection{Neuromorphic implementation}

-\textit{Time: }As with the prior example, the NMC time cost of a feed-forward ANN layer is driven by the depth of the circuit, in this case $T_{\inf} \approx 3$.
-However, unlike the mesh example, the operations being performed at each step of the graph are native to neurons, so
+\textit{Time: } As with the prior example, the idealized NMC time cost of a feed-forward ANN layer is driven by the depth of the circuit, in this case $T_{\infty} \approx 3$ (Lemma~\ref{lem:ideal_nmc_depth_time}; see also Methods, Section \ref{sec:NMCadvantage}).

-\textit{Space: }Unlike the prior example which considered iterative algorithms on a fixed mesh, the dense structure of ANNs represents a problem for NMC implementations.
-Unlike the mesh example, the space required on a NMC system, based on equation \ref{eqn:Space_Total_NMC}, will be dominated by the number of synapses which scales quadratically with network layer size.
-While synapses may be relatively simple, since external memory is not available this space must be realized in full in hardware.
-Likewise, for feed-forward networks there is no structure in $G_{ff}$ that allows the reuse of neurons and synapses.
+\textit{Space: } Unlike the prior example which considered iterative algorithms on a fixed mesh, the dense structure of ANNs represents a challenge for NMC implementations.
+In the framework, instantiated footprint scales with the size of the algorithm graph (Definition~\ref{def:spaceComplexity}), and for a dense feed-forward layer the inter-neuron communication skeleton is dense: $|S|=\Theta(N_i N_j)$ (Definition~\ref{def:denseFF} in the Methods).
+Since external memory is not available in the idealized model, this connectivity must be realized in the instantiated graph.
+Likewise, for feed-forward networks there is no recurrence structure in $G_{ff}$ that allows reuse across time (i.e., $R_T = O(1)$).

-\textit{Energy: }The dense structure of feed-forward ANNs is similarly problematic for energy scaling on NMC as well.
-Because the number of synapses, synapse costs will dominate equation \ref{eqn:energy_nmc_combined}.
+\textit{Energy: } The dense structure of feed-forward ANNs is similarly problematic for energy scaling on NMC as well.
+Under the event-count model, neuromorphic energy is governed by the trace activity (Definitions~\ref{def:deltaG} and \ref{def:energyComplexity}).
+For a single forward evaluation, if a constant fraction of synapses are active in each step of the layer, then the synaptic activity satisfies $|\Delta S(t)|=\Theta(|S|)$ (in expectation) and therefore the cumulative activity scales as $\sum_t |\Delta S(t)|=\Theta(|S|T)$, yielding energy proportional to the dense connectivity (Lemma~\ref{lem:nmc_energy_worstcase}).
+In particular, under sustained activation the Methods formalize that no activity-sparsity advantage is expected for this dense layer family (Proposition~\ref{prop:denseNegative}):

-As with space, this quadratic scaling of energy is likely prohibitive for realizing an ANN advantage of NMC hardware.
-This scaling highlights that ANNs, as typically defined, are not well-suited to minimize ($\Delta \text{State}$), as state changes continuously throughout the compute graph. \textbf{Thus, for ANNs, ultimately an ideal NMC system should scale similarly to conventional hardware in terms of energy, while residing on the same space / time trade-off.}
+As with space, this dense scaling of energy is likely prohibitive for realizing an ANN advantage of NMC hardware without substantial restructuring.
+In the framework language, feed-forward dense layers are not naturally well-suited to minimize the execution trace $|\Delta G[0{:}T)|$, because a large fraction of the graph remains active throughout computation.
+Thus, for dense feed-forward layers, an ideal NMC implementation should not be expected to exhibit an asymptotic energy scaling advantage over conventional implementations unless activity can be made sparse.